Frequently Asked Questions (FAQ)

 The Total Cost for Ownership (TCO) Tool developed by PATH is useful for countries when planning to implement SORMAS.

-The SORMAS Academy (Currently under construction) is the official go-to platform for all training and materials.
+The SORMAS Academy is the official go-to platform for all training and materials.

 You can also access training information or materials via the SORMAS Community platform, to access discussions, shared resources, and information on other training opportunities.